By Audley specialist Alice

 Where to stay on the Cape

-A little farther southwest, the Platinum Pebble in West Harwich blends the exceptional service and intimacy of a B&B with the convenience of hotel amenities, including a pool.
+The Platinum Pebble in West Harwich blends the exceptional service and intimacy of a B&B with the convenience of hotel amenities, including a pool.
 It’s just a short walk to either the beach or into town.

 Best time to see fall foliage in New England